Pat Deegan often evokes the metaphor of a hero:

-In terms of writing that letter back?
-(Response required) This is serious~ mortgage, the bank, IRS, or a car note.
+In terms of writing that letter back (with a response required)?
+This is serious; think of the mortgage, the bank, IRS, or a car note.
 Sometimes correspondence is needed.
-Some folks are not able to handle their mail) And this is just one example of a common functional impairment.
-I picked it to use a case example because I have and continue to be frightened of mail and my mailbox to this day.
+Some folks cannot handle their mail, which is just one example of a common functional impairment.
+I picked it as a case example because I have been, and continue to be, frightened of mail and my mailbox.

 Right now, though, throwing therapy at what most clinicians call fixed delusions or isolated instances of contained, episodic psychosis is like spitting into the wind.

 I can think of a thousand vignettes of seemingly ‘normal’ or ‘high functioning’ or people that 99.5% of the time accomplish what they set out to do on a given day.
 I later discovered that the 0.5% of the population believed to have a diagnosable mental health condition may be under the radar of friends, family, and most of their collateral contacts (people in their life).
 Or, it may be the ongoing issues discussed during treatment: ‘How do I deal with this issue?’

 To be sincere, people that can ‘pass’ as not having an issue usually do.
 Money helps and will generally make it a lot easier for these folks to get things done that they can’t do with hired help or toss a few dollars on the problem.
 People who can ‘pass’ don’t usually qualify for assistance or benefit from the system.